newrelic-devrel/meetuptoolkit/README.md

   - [ ] Explain raise hand feature for attendees to ask questions during talks
   - [ ] Explain procedure for assigning and using breakout rooms

+Before their talk, speakers should:
+- [ ] Shared slides/visuals at the beginning of the session to help attendees follow along in case of any technical difficulties.